-- Perhaps the most compelling reason to make halloumi is that it is SO expensive (affiliate link).
+- Perhaps the most compelling reason to make halloumi is that it is SO expensive.
 I think that’s because it’s a specialty cheese that has a limited shelf-life.
 Not because it is complicated or costly to produce.

-- A gallon of milk makes about 1 lbs of cheese… how awesome is that?!
+- A gallon of milk makes about 1 lb of cheese… how awesome is that?!

 Looking for a simple and delicious way to serve halloumi?
 This halloumi salad is hearty enough for a meal and simple enough for a side dish.
 It is packed full of fiber, protein, and vegetables.
 Perfect for picnics, barbecues, and potlucks.

 - Prep Time: 10 minutes